m943040028/pcsc_passthru_driver/README.md

 Card Connected: [No]
 ```

-You can create a connection to the card inseted to the reader
+You can create a connection to the Virtual Card in the reader

 ```sh
 root@Vexpress:/ echo 1 > /sys/bus/platform/devices/pcsc_reader.0/connect